topranks/evpnlab/README.md

 ## Install & Run Lab

 The lab is designed to be run on Linux.
-As it uses virtual machines to emualte the Juniper devices it is better running directly on bare metal, however it should in theory work in a VM - as long as nested virtualization is enabled.
+As it uses virtual machines to emualte the Juniper devices it is better running directly on bare metal, however it should in theory work in a VM; as long as nested virtualization is enabled.

 #### 1. Install Docker